 Offer Reliable Shipping

-If you operate an e-commerce business , getting customers to make purchases is only half the battle; owners also need to take steps to ensure orders go out on time .
-As a small business owner, the pressure is on to compete with Amazon and other large retailers who offer free shipping among other perks.
+If you operate an e-commerce business, getting customers to make purchases is only half the battle; owners also need to take steps to ensure orders go out on time.
+As a small business owner, the pressure is on to compete with Amazon.com and other large retailers who offer free shipping among other perks.

-While you might not be able to get your goods out the same day, you can endeavour to be accurate about delivery dates and issue tracking numbers so customers know when orders will arrive.
-Further, small businesses should try their best to avoid backlogs as the season progresses.
+While you might not be able to get your goods out the same day, you can endeavor to be accurate about delivery dates and issue tracking numbers so customers know when orders will arrive.
+Further, SMBs should try their best to avoid backlogs as the season progresses.

 Additionally, you should strive to expedite your return process so it’s easy and affordable for customers to send back goods that don’t meet their needs.
 In the long run, shoppers who have a good experience returning items are more likely to buy from you again.